creationix/howtonode.org/articles/what-is-this.markdown

     $("#mybutton").click(function () { return Cart.onClick.apply(Cart, arguments) });

 This works, but it's even harder to read and understand.
-If you don't already know, "`arguments`" is another special variable that is an array-like object that contains the arguments that were passed to the current inner-most function.
+If you don't already know, "`arguments`" is another special keyword that is an array-like object that contains the arguments that were passed to the current inner-most function.

 If Cart was a globally accessible singleton object we could just use the variable `Cart` directly instead of relying on "`this`", but that's often not the case when you have "classes" of objects sharing common functionality.